apehex/tokun/articles/unicode.md

 - index 328 or ` of`
 - `((0, 0, 0, 0, 0, 0, 0, 0), (0, 0, 0, 0, 0, 0, 0, 0), (0, 0, 0, 0, 0, 0, 0, 0), (0, 1, 1, 0, 0, 1, 1, 1))` or `(0, 0, 0, 103)` for `g`

-From my experience the model rarely fails to predict the null bytes (even with a class weights `0.3`).
+From my experience the model rarely (virtually never) fails to predict the null bytes.

 To sum up: